Yagisan/The-Bustling-Valley/README.md

 Run up the ladder, do not click on it.
 It no longer acts like a door.

-## What will be removed in the 1.6 Stardew Valley update?

-Any mods that ignore the message to update for SMAPI 4.0 compatibility will need to be removed.
-As of The Bustling Valley 0.5.4, we are using SMAPI 3.18.0, which is the final release before SMAPI 4.0 - which will coincide with the Stardew Valley 1.6 release.

 ## Known Bugs

 Several of the mods included in The Bustling Valley have known bugs.
 These are being investigated and fixed by their respective teams.
 Be aware that this list may include spoilers about plot, and/or quest related details.

-### SMAPI

-- There is a limitation in SMAPI's content API which makes it difficult for recolours or expansion mods to correctly update the map for farmhands in multiplayer.
-As a result farmhands can not see the updated map.
-There's a planned change in the upcoming SMAPI 4.0.0 to address that.

 ## Contact and Technical Support